Juxtal/reaction-diffusion-numerics/README.md

 # reaction-diffusion-numerics

-Small, self-contained numerical toolkit for steady nonlinear reaction-diffusion
-problems: a 1-D boundary-value solver based on the shooting method, and a coupled 2-D axisymmetric solver based on Picard (fixed-point) iteration over a sparse finite-difference Laplacian.
+# reaction-diffusion-numerics

+Small, self-contained numerical toolkit for **steady nonlinear reaction–diffusion problems** — the classic "what does the concentration profile look like inside a body where species diffuse in and react at the same time" question.

+The 2-D solver is **axisymmetric**, i.e. it works on cylinder-like domains (a catalyst pellet, an immobilised-enzyme bead, a packed cylinder, a tissue scaffold) where the fields depend on radius `r` and height `z` but not on the angle.
+It solves the coupled steady system

+    D_k ∇²f_k = R_k(f)        for each species k

+with Dirichlet boundary data, by Picard (fixed-point) iteration over a sparse finite-difference Laplacian.
+The reaction term `R_k` and the boundary region are the pluggable parts, so masking off part of the boundary also lets you treat shapes other than a full cylinder (discs, annuli, partially sealed surfaces).

+The 1-D solver is geometry-independent: a shooting-method solver for general second-order two-point boundary-value problems `y'' = rhs(x, y, y')`.

 This is a generic numerics library.
 It ships with synthetic demonstration reactions only — no project-specific kinetics, fitted parameters, or experimental data.
 ## Background

 This library started as a refactor of internship code: pulling ad-hoc,